-Fourteen years ago, when Tyrel Wolfe was a seven-year-old kid, he sent shoeboxes filled with school supplies, toiletries, and small toys as a Christmas gift to children in various countries through the international humanitarian organization, Samaritan’s Purse.
+Fourteen years ago, when Tyrel Wolfe was a 7-year-old kid, he sent shoeboxes filled with school supplies, toiletries, and small toys as a Christmas gift to children in various countries through the international humanitarian organization Samaritan’s Purse.

 His Christmas shoebox, filled with supplies, together with a photo of himself in cowboy gear, landed in the hands of Joana Marchan, among the billions of people in this world!

 Joana sent Tyrel a thank you note, but somehow, the note never reached him.
 Even after more than a decade, she had not forgotten the cowboy Tyrel Wolfe, as the box “meant so much to her.”

 In 2011, after 14 years, a mysterious force united these two strangers, when Joana finally located Tyrel on Facebook.

 Like long-lost friends, Joana and Tyrel “clicked” upon their first correspondence.
 They shared many common interests, such as listening to Christian music and their religious faith.

 They interacted with each other via Facebook for a year before Tyrel decided to make a trip to the Philippines—specifically Quezon City in Manila—for 10 days, using his savings, to pay Joana a visit.